ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0221-basics-configuration.md

 <hr>

 All types of entities can be described by several attributes.
-Every attribute has a unique key.
-This key is important, as it has the purpose of an identifier for PiWeb to identify different attributes.
-PiWeb knows different important attributes and their keys, changing them is not advised.
+Every attribute is identified by a unique key.
+PiWeb's configuration consists of well known attributes, changing them is not advised.

-We often display a key with the letter *K* prior to the actual value, e.g. *K1234*, to mark it as a key.
+To mark an attribute as a key in PiWeb it is often displayed with the letter *K* prior to the actual value, e.g. *K1234*.
 In code you only use the value, so *1234*.
 Leading zeros are ignored, a key *0024* is the same as *24*.

->{{ site.headers['bestPractice'] }} Use the `WellKnownKeys` class
+>{{ site.headers['bestPractice'] }} Use `WellKnownKeys` class
-The .NET SDK provides the `WellKnownKeys` class where you can find important standardized attribute keys.
+Our .NET SDK provides `WellKnownKeys` class including important standardized attribute keys.

 {% highlight csharp %}
-//Get a standardized key for the part description var partDescriptionKey = WellKnownKeys.Part.Description;
+//Get standardized key for the part description var partDescriptionKey = WellKnownKeys.Part.Description;
 {% endhighlight %}

-The class `Configuration` includes all possible attributes for each entity in a particular property:
+`Configuration` class includes all possible attributes for each entity in a particular property:

 <img src="/PiWeb-Api/images/configuration-schema.png" class="img-responsive center-block">